philipturner/molecular-renderer/Documentation/tests-and-tutorials.md

 ## HDL Tutorial

 TODO: Make accompanying Swift code to position the camera, and properly render this structure.
+The user can choose from a few different camera angles, which may be documented in a GitHub gist comment with images.